Whale-watching skippers and conservationists up and down the California coast say that gray whale sightings are down — again — this year.

-According to Associated Press, anecdotal information from those sources says gray-whale sightings have dropped to five a day this season from 25 a day in good years.
+According to The Associated Press, anecdotal information says gray whale sightings have dropped to five a day this season from 25 a day in good years.

-But a small team of of ficial leviathan counters say this spring’s tally of grays from a rocky Piedras Blancas promontory is about normal … so far.
+But a small team of official counters says this spring’s tally of grays from a rocky Piedras Blancas promontory is about normal ... so far.

-By Monday, April 12, after the first two weeks of visually scouring the sea, team members counted 13 calves heading north to Alaska from Baja.
-That’s about “average over the 16 years we’ve been counting,” according to Wayne Perryman, who oversees gray-whale counts for the National Oceanic and Atmospheric Administration.
+By April 12, after the first two weeks of visually scouring the sea, team members counted 13 calves heading north to Alaska from Baja.
+That’s about “average over the 16 years we’ve been counting,” according to Wayne Perryman, who oversees gray whale counts for the National Oceanic and Atmospheric Administration.

 But it’s still early in the season.
 “By May 1, we’ll have a better idea” of how many whales are swimming past the point, he said.
 “So far, I don’t see anything catastrophic in the numbers, nothing unusual.”

-Regular team member, marine biologist Richard Rowlette said they didn’t lose any counting time due to the five storms that have swept through the area since they began the count March 29, because the worst weather has hit at night or on weekends, when the talliers aren’t on duty.
+Regular team member Richard Rowlette, a marine biologist, said they didn’t lose any counting time because of the five storms that have swept through the area since they began the count March 29, because the worst weather has hit at night or on weekends when the talliers aren’t on duty.

-Perryman said fewer gray whale calves have been born in the last three years, “but we’ve had three cold years in Alaska, where the ice has been slow to melt,” making it harder for the whales to get to their feeding grounds.
-The low birth rate “can in part be explained by the weather,” he estimated.
+Perryman said fewer gray whale calves have been born in the past three years, “but we’ve had three cold years in Alaska, where the ice has been slow to melt,” making it harder for the whales to get to their feeding grounds.
+The low birth rate “can in part be explained by the weather,” he said.

 Sara Wan, a longtime state coastal commissioner and member of the California Gray Whale Coalition said “allowing commercial whaling to resume is totally unacceptable, and the agreement will have profound ramifications for all whales.”

-She said “it appears that the Obama Administration is set to sign off on this,” but that whale-support and environmental groups are opposing the pact.
+She said, “It appears that the Obama administration is set to sign off on this,” but that whale support and environmental groups oppose the pact.

-Wan is trying to organize protest demonstrations to be held May 23 in every coastal California county.
+Wan is trying to organize protest demonstrations for May 23 in every coastal California county.